Generic Name: phenylephrine and ketorolac

 Indications and Usage for Omidria

-Omidria ® is added to an ophthalmic irrigation solution used during cataract surgery or intraocular lens replacement and is indicated for maintaining pupil size by preventing intraoperative miosis and reducing postoperative ocular pain.
+Omidria® is added to an ocular irrigating solution used during cataract surgery or intraocular lens replacement and is indicated for maintaining pupil size by preventing intraoperative miosis and reducing postoperative ocular pain.

 Omidria Dosage and Administration

 Omidria must be diluted prior to intraocular use.
-For administration to patients undergoing cataract surgery or intraocular lens replacement, 4 mL of Omidria is diluted in 500 mL of ophthalmic irrigation solution.
-Irrigation solution is to be used as needed for the surgical procedure.
+For administration to patients undergoing cataract surgery or intraocular lens replacement, 4 mL of Omidria is diluted in 500 mL of ocular irrigating solution.
+Irrigation solution is to be used as needed for the surgical procedure for a single patient.

 The storage period for the diluted product is not more than 4 hours at room temperature or 24 hours under refrigerated conditions.